-Possible extended emission around extragalactic sources of VHE $\gamma$ -rays was first discussed by Aharonian et al. (1994). $\gamma$ -rays with energies greater than 10 TeV are strongly absorbed via a pair production process on EBL and CMB photons relatively close to the source.
+A possible extended emission around extragalactic sources of VHE $\gamma$ -rays was first discussed by Aharonian et al. (1994). $\gamma$ -rays with energies larger than 10 TeV are strongly absorbed via a pair production process on EBL and CMB photons relatively close to the source.
 Secondary $\gamma$ -rays can be produced in a cascade initiated by those primary photons.
-Note that the redshift dependent energy for which the $\gamma$ -ray optical depth is about unity varies by a factor of ~3 between different EBL models (Kneiske et al. 2004; Stecker et al. 2006; Franceschini et al. 2008; Gilmore et al. 2008; Primack et al. 2009; Finke et al. 2010).
+Note that the redshift dependent energy for which the gamma-ray opacity is equal 1 vary within a factor of $\sim$ 3 in different EBL models (Kneiske et al., 2004; Stecker et al., 2006; Franceschini et al., 2008; Gilmore et al., 2008; Primack et al., 2009; Finke et al., 2010).

-Magnetic fields are very non-uniform and their strength can vary within many orders of magnitude depending on their location within the large scale structure.
-They have been measured thus far only in the galaxies with strength $\sim \mu G$ (Kulsrud & Zweibel 2008; Beck 2008), in cores of galaxy clusters (within the inner 100 kpc) ~ several $\mu$ G (Carilli & Taylor 2002), and near the borders of few clusters with strength $10^{-8}$ - $10^{-7}$ G (on Mpc scales) (Xu et al. 2006; Kronberg et al. 2007).
-On larger distance scales the magnetic field strengths are not known but they have to be much weaker (see e.g. de Angelis et al. 2008).
-Moreover, theoretical models predict very weak ( $B \ll 10^{-12}$ G) extragalactic magnetic fields (EGMF) within voids in large scale structures, outside galaxies and galaxy clusters (Kronberg 1994; Grasso & Rubinstein 2001; Widrow 2002; Neronov & Semikoz 2009).
+Magnetic fields are very non-uniform and their strength can vary within many orders of magnitude depending on the location in the large scale structure.
+So far they have been measured only in the galaxies with strength $\sim \mu G$ (Kulsrud & Zweibel, 2008; Beck, 2008), the cores of galaxy clusters (within the inner 100 kpc) ~ several $\mu$ G (Carilli & Taylor, 2002), and near borders of few clusters with strength $10^{-8} - 10^{-7}$ G (on Mpc scales) (Xu et al., 2006; Kronberg et al., 2007).
+On larger distance scales the magnetic field strengths are not known but they have to be much weaker (see e.g. de Angelis et al. (2008)).
+Moreover, the theoretical models predict very weak $(B \ll 10^{-12} \text{ G})$ extragalactic magnetic fields (EGMF) in voids in large scale structures, outside galaxies and galaxy clusters (Kronberg, 1994; Grasso & Rubinstein, 2001; Widrow, 2002; Neronov & Semikoz, 2009).
 It is believed that voids make up a significant part of the space volume.

-Development of a secondary $\gamma$ -ray cascade depends on its original energy and the strength of surrounding magnetic field.
+Development of a secondary gamma-ray cascade depends on its original energy and the strength of surrounding magnetic field.
 Two cases can be considered.
-First, if the TeV source is located in a region of intense magnetic field and the maximum $\gamma$ -ray energy is high ( $E{\text{max}} \gg 50 \text{ TeV}$ ), e+e- pairs are directly produced by $\gamma$ -rays near the source (within a few Mpc).
-These will be isotropized in any strong magnetic field that may exist around the source host galaxy or galaxy cluster (Aharonian et al. 1994).
-Second, the mean free path for $\gamma$ -rays of moderate energy (E < 50 TeV) is longer so they can traverse larger distances from the source.
-Therefore, e+e- pairs will be produced in regions with much weaker magnetic fields (Plaga 1995; Neronov & Semikoz 2007; Elyiv et al. 2009; Dolag et al. 2009).
-In this case the deflections of the pair trajectories by EGMF are not large enough to isotropize the secondary cascade emission.
-Instead the inverse Compton scattering of CMB photons by e+e- pairs will produce secondary $\gamma$ -rays with a slightly different direction than the primary photons.
-The redirection of the cascade photons into the field of view of the telescope can produce an extended emission region around the point-like source, even when $B \leq 10^{-12}$ G (Neronov & Semikoz 2007; Elyiv et al. 2009; Dolag et al. 2009).
-This extended emission is produced between the source and the observer.
-For a distant observer this extended emission will be superimposed on the point source, thus mimicking a halo.
-The secondary $\gamma$ -rays can also initiate cascades, provided the optical depth in the EBL radiation field is still large enough but the energies of further generation of $\gamma$ -rays may be below the energy threshold of VHE $\gamma$ -ray instruments.
+First, if the TeV source is located in an intense magnetic field region and the maximal gamma-ray energy is large ( $E{max} \gg 50$ TeV), gamma-rays would produce $e^+e^-$ pairs directly near the source (within a few Mpc).
+These will be isotropized in the strong magnetic field which might exist around the source host galaxy or galaxy cluster (Aharonian et al., 1994).

+Second, the mean free path for gamma-rays of moderate energies (E < 50 TeV) is longer, therefore they can traverse larger distances from the source.
+Therefore $e^+e^-$ pairs will be produced in regions with much weaker magnetic fields (Plaga, 1995; Neronov & Semikoz, 2007; Elviv et al., 2009; Dolag et al., 2009).
+In this case the deflections of the pair trajectories by EGMF are not large enough to make the secondary cascade emission isotropic.
+Instead the inverse Compton scattering of CMB photons by $e^+e^-$ pairs will produce secondary $\gamma$ -rays with a slightly different direction with respect to the primary photons.
+The re-direction of the cascade photons into the field of view of the telescope can lead to the appearance of an extended emission around the point-like source, even in the case $B \le 10^{-12}$ G (Neronov & Semikoz, 2007; Elyiv et al., 2009; Dolag et al., 2009).
+In fact the extended emission would be produced between the source and the observer.
+For a distant observer that extended emission will appear as superimposed onto the point source thus mimicking a halo.

+The secondary $\gamma$ -rays also can initiate cascades, provided that the optical depths in the EBL radiation field are still large enough.
+The energies of further generation of $\gamma$ -rays may be below the energy threshold of VHE $\gamma$ -ray instruments.